sguttula/HelpDesk/README.md

 # HelpDesk

 ## Introduction
->A ticket management system devolpoed in React Native and launched with Expo Go.
+>A ticket management system developed in React Native and launched with Expo Go.

 ## Setup
 1. Install dependencies according to your machine or system.